About the Homes Located at 31 Wharf Road

 How does Habitat Greater San Francisco support homeowners?

-• Habitat serves as the lender, offering affordable mortgages and walking alongside homeowners as true partners throughout the process.
+• Habitat serves as the mortgage lender, offering affordable mortgages and walking alongside homeowners as true partners throughout the process.

 • We’re committed to supporting first-time homebuyers from application through move-in and beyond.